cmhamiche/kld-sweep/README.md

 ```
 Quantization, Size_GiB, PPL_Score, KLD_Score, MDL_norm, Num_Tokens, KLD_99, BPW
 ```

-Backward compatible with older 4-column and 6-column formats -- MDL_norm is auto-computed for 4-column CSVs on load.

 ---

-## Split-shard GGUFs

-Split-shard models (e.g. `model-00001-of-00003.gguf`) are handled automatically:

-- Point `--baseline` to the first shard only
-- Only the first shard of each quant is passed to `llama-perplexity`
-- Non-first shards are excluded from the sweep
-- Total size is computed as the sum of all shards
-- Shard suffixes are stripped from quant names

----

-## Backfill

-After the sweep, any quant entries missing BPW are backfilled by running a minimal dry pass (`-c 1 -t 1`) to capture model load metadata.
-This is fast -- it loads the model just enough to print the BPW line, then exits.

----

 ## Plot styling

 - Uses the TOL qualitative colour palette (not default matplotlib)
-- Marker shapes are assigned per quantizer prefix (e.g. `IQ` vs `Q` vs `F` get different shapes)
-- Legend shows both colour and marker shape for each quantizer family
 - Labels are repelled from each other but dots stay in place (no point offset)

 ---